Health Sciences Facilities

 The Omaha Veterans Affairs Medical Center.
 The Omaha Veterans Affairs Medical Center, located at 42nd and Woolworth Avenue, is a general medical and surgical hospital of 486 beds.
 Consistent with the policy of Veterans Affairs, a Dean’s Committee, representing the Creighton University School of Medicine and the University of Nebraska Medical Center, directs the educational and research programs of the hospital.
 Undergraduate and graduate education is related to the activities of the departments of Medicine and Surgery of the School of Medicine.

 Children's Hospital and Medical Center, located at 83rd and Dodge Street in Omaha, Children’s Hospital & Medical Center (www.ChildrensOmaha.org) is recognized as a 2014-15 Best Children’s Hospital by U.S. News & World Report in cardiology and heart surgery, gastroenterology and GI surgery, pulmonology and orthopedics.
 It is the only full-service, pediatric health care center in Nebraska providing expertise in more than 30 pediatric specialty services to children across a five-state region andbeyond.
 Located in Omaha, the 139-bed, non-profit hospital operates the only Level II Pediatric Trauma Center in the region and offers 24-hour, in-house services by pediatric critical care specialists.

-Additional teaching affiliations are maintained by the School of Medicine at Saint Mary's Medical Center in San Francisco, California, as well as with several other teaching facilities, hospitals and medical centers within the United States.
+Additional teaching affiliations are maintained with several other teaching facilities, hospitals, and medical centers within the United States.